 As a person working in Turkey, you will be paying tax and social security payments in Turkey.

-Obtaining a work visa is, theoretically, doable in two months, but I highly recommend that you start the process at least three months in advance.
-Delays happen often.
+Obtaining a work visa is, theoretically, doable in two months, but we highly recommend that you start the process at least three months in advance.
+Delays happen.
+Often.

 Applying for a work visa is always complicated.

 The rules are restrictive.
-An application expressed one way can fail whereas an almost identical application, but expressed in a way that takes full advantage of the rules, can succeed.
+An application expressed one way can fail; whereas an almost identical application, put in a way that takes full advantage of the rules, can succeed.

-The application forms are also far from clear (particularly for someone who is not a native Turkish speaker) and the way they are interpreted will vary from consulate to consulate.
+The application forms are also far from clear (particularly for someone who is not a native Turkish speaker) and the way they are interpreted will vary, sometimes significantly, from consulate to consulate.

 It is, therefore, strongly recommended that you seek the advice of a specialist in immigration law before you complete and submit your application for a visa.
 This will make it much less likely that you make a mistake in the application (and so have to start the process all over again) and it can save you a large amount of time and frustration.

-It could also open your eyes to some possibilities you had previously not considered.
+It could also open your eyes to some immigration possibilities you had previously not known about, and so not considered.

 In almost every country, a working visa is the most difficult to obtain.
 Turkey is no different.
 If you're lucky enough to be skilled in the right field, you might find it relatively simple to get a working permit - if not, and if your heart is still set on it, a professional will be able to give you advice as to proceeding.